 Not disabled |

-One way to win is to prove you cannot even do a sit-down job.
-For instance, if the SSA denied you benefits because you had a sedentary RFC, a college education, and transferable job skills, you could appeal and prove that your inability to use your hands and fingers don't allow you to do any sit-down jobs.
-For more information, see our article on not being able to do sedentary work.
+Another common way to win is to prove you can't even do a sit-down job.
+For instance, if you have carpal tunnel syndrome but Social Security denied you benefits because you had a sedentary RFC, a college education, and transferable job skills, you could appeal and show that your inability to use your hands and fingers prevents you from doing any sedentary job.
+If you can't even do sedentary work, you can get disability.